Landscaping often involves a mixture of different garden surfaces. Arbour Landscape Solutions Lt...

 First choice: ALS Lawn and Landscape Grass Seed: A good all-rounder and great value for money.
 Order online here

-For hardwearing lawns where children and pets are playing, go for ALS Tough Turf Grass Seed
+For hardwearing lawns where children and pets are playing, go for Tough Turf Grass Seed

-Your client may also like ALS Dark Green Grass Seed for great all year round colour.
+Your client may also like Dark Green Grass Seed for great all year round colour.

 An ornamental lawn is one that takes pride of place in the garden.
 It's generally mown quite short and very carefully tended with regular aerating, scarifying and lawn treatments.

-For a richer colour, you could try ALS Dark Green Turf Mix.
+For a richer colour, you could try Dark Green Turf Mix.
 Lovely.

 As always, if you feel befuddled by the choices out there, talk to someone who understands grass species and grass seeds.
 I have it on good authority that at least two members of the ALS team have lots of experience with lawns, lawn turf, grass seed and wildflowers.
 I'm certain that they'll be able to answer your questions.